ridgehkr/vite-plugin-fakery/README.md

 # vite-plugin-fakery

-Define mock API endpoints in your [Vite](https://vite.dev/) dev server that return structured, randomized JSON data.
-Useful for building and testing UIs without relying on a real backend.
+Define mock API endpoints in your [Vite](https://vite.dev/) dev server that return structured, auto-generated JSON data from [Faker](https://fakerjs.dev).
+Useful for building and testing UIs without relying on a real backend or wracking your brain trying to make up example content.

-Data is generated using [Faker.js](https://fakerjs.dev) and can be nested, paginated, and optionally seeded for repeatability.

 This plugin is compatible with Vite 4.x+.